Ina2805/DOGAPP/README.md

 This application was inspired by my dog, of course the first dog in the dog list.
 It is supposed to show all the dog breeds and make a user save those interesting ones, and see the methods of training dogs.
-In the future it would have videos and pictures, that users could share between eachother.
+In the future it would have videos of me training a certain trick.

 Requirements: